mmedhat007/chatmimic-connect/README.md

 npm run dev
 ```

-**Edit a file directly in GitHub**
+### Edit a file directly in GitHub

-- Navigate to the desired file(s).
+* Navigate to the desired file(s).
-- Click the "Edit" button (pencil icon) at the top right of the file view.
+* Click the "Edit" button (pencil icon) at the top right of the file view.
-- Make your changes and commit the changes.
+* Make your changes and commit the changes.

-**Use GitHub Codespaces**
+### Use GitHub Codespaces

-- Navigate to the main page of your repository.
+* Navigate to the main page of your repository.
-- Click on the "Code" button (green button) near the top right.
+* Click on the "Code" button (green button) near the top right.
-- Select the "Codespaces" tab.
+* Select the "Codespaces" tab.
-- Click on "New codespace" to launch a new Codespace environment.
+* Click on "New codespace" to launch a new Codespace environment.
-- Edit files directly within the Codespace and commit and push your changes once you're done.
+* Edit files directly within the Codespace and commit and push your changes once you're done.

 ## What technologies are used for this project?

 This project is built with:

-- Vite
+* Vite
-- TypeScript
+* TypeScript
-- React
+* React
-- shadcn-ui
+* shadcn-ui
-- Tailwind CSS
+* Tailwind CSS
-- Firebase (Authentication, Firestore)
+* Firebase (Authentication, Firestore)
-- Supabase (Vector Database)
+* Supabase (Vector Database)
-- OpenAI API
+* OpenAI API
-- WhatsApp Business API
+* WhatsApp Business API

 ## How can I deploy this project?

-Simply open [Lovable](https://lovable.dev/projects/cc292d52-f917-488b-b1ce-98dfd75b5b1a) and click on Share -> Publish.

 For detailed deployment instructions, see the [Production Setup Guide](project_documentation/6-deployment/production_setup.md).

-## I want to use a custom domain - is that possible?

-We don't support custom domains (yet).
-If you want to deploy your project under your own domain then we recommend using Netlify.
-Visit our docs for more details: [Custom domains](https://docs.lovable.dev/tips-tricks/custom-domain/)